Performing Due Diligence in Costa Rica: What You Need to Know Costa Rica is a…

 - On January 01, 2022, Boris had a $1,000 USD monthly payment due to Natasha.
 This payment is a current 12% interest payment, and the late interest rate is 30% higher than the 12% interest rate, which is 15.6%.
 Boris did not show up to pay Natasha.

-- Now it’s January 15, 2022, and Boris is 15 days late to pay Natasha.
+- Now it’s January 15, 2022, and Boris is 15 days late in paying Natasha.

 - On January 15, he presented to pay the $1,000 USD to Natasha.

 - Natasha makes the calculations and says: “Boris!
 You must pay me $1,150 USD.”
 You had to pay me $1,000 USD on January 01.
 It has been 15 days since then.
 The late interest rate we established is 15.6%.
 So, your loan of $100,000 USD is now a 15.6% interest rate until you make your late payment.
-That being said, $100,000 multiplied by 15.6% gives me $15,600 (for the year), which is divided by 12 months = $1,300 you now owe me if you would have been late for the entire month.
+That being said, $100,000 multiplied by 15.6% gives me $15,600 (for the year) divided by 12 months = $1,300 you now owe me if you would have been late for the entire month.
 So the difference between $1000 (which would have been owed if you paid on time) and $1,300 (what you owe me now as you are late) is $300.
-This means that you owe me $300 extra for the entire month in late fees.
-But you are late only 15 days, not 1 month.
-So, we divide $300 by 30 days of the month of January*, which gives us $10 (late fees per day in January).
+You owe me $300 extra for the entire month in late fees.
+But you are late only 15 days, not one month.
+So, we divide $300 by 30 days of January*, which gives us $10 (late fees per day in January).
 As you are 15 days late, we multiply $10 times 15 days late = $150 USD.
 So now, Boris, you owe me $1000 (your normal monthly payment) + $150 (late fees for 15 days) = $1,150 USD.

 - Natasha recovers her money and reminds Boris that the next payment will be on February 01, in 16 days.